 Model — API Gateways

 The Model isolates all data access behind typed clients that speak to backend API Gateways; it never talks to the View directly.
-ViewModels call the Model (e.g., discovery.search(), harmonise.alignItems()) which routes requests via the appropriate API Gateway to backend microservices (Authentication, Data Discovery, Item/Data Harmonisation, Summarisation, Analytics).
+ViewModels call the Model (e.g., discovery.search(), harmonise.alignItems()), which routes requests via the appropriate API Gateway to backend microservices (Authentication, Data Discovery, Item/Data Harmonisation, Summarisation, Analytics).
 The API gateways serve as secure entry points shielding the frontend from backend topology and letting services evolve independently.

 By organising the frontend in this way, PAMHoYA keeps visual presentation, business logic, and data access cleanly separated, mirroring the same layered discipline used in the backend microservices.
 This also provides a natural bridge into the backend architecture, which extends these principles to distributed services and asynchronous communication across the platform.